Who is Eden Golan? Israel’s Eurovision contestant singing in the final

 Who is Eden Golan?
 Israel’s 2024 Eurovision contestant singing Hurricane at the final in Sweden

-Twenty-year-old singer was voted through the second semi-final and will compete in the final in Malmo, Sweden, this Saturday
+Twenty-year-old singer was voted through the second semi-final and will compete in the final in Malmo, Sweden

 Earlier this week, the 20-year-old singer was met with boos and shouts of “free Palestine” during the dress rehearsal for the second semi-final on Thursday 9 May.